GoogleCloudPlatform/java-docs-samples/appengine-java8/gaeinfo/README.md

-# Google App Engine Standard Environment Hello World Sample
+# Google App Engine Information

-This sample demonstrates how to deploy an application on Google App Engine.
+This sample displays what's going on in your app.
+It dumps the environment and lots more.

 See the [Google App Engine standard environment documentation][ae-docs] for more detailed instructions.